 - 1. In order to be eligible each member of the family who is at least 18 years of age, and each family head and spouse regardless of age, shall sign one or more consent forms. - 2.
 The consent form must contain, at a minimum, the following: - a.
 A provision authorizing HUD and RAP to obtain from State Wage Information Collection Agencies (SWICAs) any information or materials necessary to complete or verify the application for participation or for eligibility for continued occupancy; - b.
 A provision authorizing HUD or RAP to verify with previous or current employers or other sources of income information pertinent to the family's eligibility for or level of assistance: - c.
-A provision authorizing HUD to request income information from the IRS and the SSA for the sole purpose of verifying income information pertinent to the family's eligibility or level of benefits; and - d.
-A statement that the authorization to release the information requested by the consent form expires 15 or 18 months (whichever date is specified on the form) after the date the consent form is signed.
+A provision authorizing HUD to request income information from the IRS and the SSA for the sole purpose of verifying income information pertinent to the family's eligibility or level of benefits; and d.
+A statement that the authorization to release the information requested by the consent form expires 15 or 18 months (whichever date is specified on the form) after the date the consent form is signed, and e.
+A statement allowing RAP permission to access the applicant's criminal record with any and all police and/or law enforcement agencies.